Late in February, Perth endured one of the worst storms we've experienced in years.

-On arrival at site, the team identified several indicators pointing towards a lightning strike.
-The Pentanet RF and projects team leapt into action and arranged replacement hardware to be dispatched to site immediately.
+On arrival at the site, the team identified several indicators pointing toward a lightning strike.
+The Pentanet RF and projects team leapt into action and arranged replacement hardware to be dispatched to the site immediately.

 While battling wind and rain (and further lightning strikes!), the emergency response team managed to replace affected equipment, bringing services back online progressively from 11:41am.

 This illustrates the importance of comprehensive and reliable disaster recovery plans.
 We’re proud to have the knowledge of Peter Lanskis – Our Project Coordinator (ex Kordia, Optus, Vivid Wireless) as well as the skills of one of our lead riggers – Shaun Henderson.

 The work they completed on this day was nothing less than exceptional, and very much appreciated by our customers!
 Hopefully, the only lightning we see for a while now is via our customer's superfast Speedtest results 😉.

 Keeping everyone in the loop

 As the incident and fault response progressed, the Pentanet team kept up regular communication with customers in real-time via our status page.

 As part of our commitment to honesty and transparency, our status page is visible publically, even after the fact - so you can see the entire history of the event here.

 See the Perth Storm in action, rolling in from our Highgate Tower Cam.